Hello

 Embracing New Tech

 For my first hackathon, we decided to be ambitious with our tech stack.
 We adopted a monorepo structure and utilized Next.js 16 and React 19.
 Using Tailwind CSS 4 allowed us to rapidly iterate on our custom designs.
-On the backend, Express.js 5 and Prisma provided the robust foundation we needed.
+On the backend, Express.js 5 and Prisma provided the robust foundation we needed, while Drizzle ORM and Better Auth powered the frontend's data and security.

 Reflections